mediafinger/mediafinger.github.io/about_me.markdown

 I like Ruby so much that I started teaching it to beginners.
 First through RailsGirls workshops in Hamburg and Barcelona (where I also organized both).
 Later through periodical meetups in Barcelona and as a (paid) teacher and mentor in the Ironhack Web Development Bootcamp.
 I am also one of the organizers of [Barcelona on Rails](https://www.meetup.com/Barcelona-on-Rails), the local Ruby User Group.

-At the moment I do work for SolarisBank <https://solarisbank.de> - a newly founded bank and tech company that offers financial products strictly over APIs.
+At the moment I do work as a freelancer for SolarisBank <https://solarisbank.de> - a newly founded bank and tech company that offers financial products strictly over APIs.
 The main office is in Berlin, but I work remotely from Barcelona.

 ## In case you want to hire me